Samsung/tizen-docs/docs/application/dotnet/guides/app-management/widget-viewer.md

     }
 ```

-For full source code of the example. see [here](./source-code/widget-viewer.cs).
+For full source code of the example, see [here](./source-code/widget-viewer.cs).

 ## Related information
   - Dependencies